 Do you spy an Arkansas Razorback in this bowl?

-I shot this photo, not noticing the wild hog until I edited it.
+I shot this photo without noticing the wild hog until I edited it.
 I couldn't have staged it if I had tried.
 Since I live in Arkansas, my sisters and I enjoy the rivalry between LSU and U of A. But there's still a place in my Louisiana heart for the tigers.

 You know I love hearing from you.
 Be sure to sign up for my emails to keep in touch.
 If you have any questions or comments, leave them in the reply box below.